aklivity/zilla-demos/streampay/README.md

 # StreamPay App Demo

-Streampay a web-based payments app that demonstrates how Zilla integrates seamlessly with Kafka or Redpanda.
+StreamPay is a web-based payments application that demonstrates how Zilla integrates seamlessly with Kafka or Redpanda to enable event-driven financial transactions.

-This StreamPay app demo consists these main components:
+This demo is composed of the following main components:

-- Redpanda/Apache Kafka.
+- Redpanda/Apache Kafka
-- Redpanda Console/Kafbat.
+- Redpanda Console/Kafbat
-- Event processing service written using Spring Boot.
+- Event processing service
-- Zilla API Gateway that hosts both app web interface and APIs.
+- Zilla
-- StreamPay app UI
+- StreamPay UI

 ## Getting Started